Congregational School Curriculum

 Journey through European Jewry.
 The curriculum begins with Jewish life in Eastern Europe in the late 1800s and progresses to the Holocaust era.
 Students learn about life in the shtetl, the Dreyfus Affair and Theodor Herzl.
 Our focus in teaching the Holocaust, while acknowledging that any education on this topic is difficult and painful, is a focus on creating tolerance for all people, courage and hope.
 At the end of the year, students will each do a research project on a "righteous gentile" who risked their life to save a Jewish person.

 The Vav class meets on Saturdays from 9:30am-12:00pm at Mishkan.
-Each student in Vav meets for a half hour on Zoom Wednesdays between 6:00pm and 7:30pm.
+Each student in Vav meets for a half hour on Zoom Wednesdays between 6:00pm and 7:30pm for Hebrew instruction.

 Zayin (Grade 7)